-The ratings for the Leadership and Management of the school was found to be a mixture of Good (for the Effectiveness of leadership, Parents and the community, and Management, staffing, facilities and resources), and acceptable for School self-evaluation and improvement planning, and for Governance.
+The ratings for the Leadership and Management of the school were upgraded to Good across all five indicators.
 The inspection report includes many positive comments in relation to the Leadership and Management of the school.

 If you would like to read the full KHDA inspection report - and we always recommend that you do so in order to understand the reasons behind the ratings and the recommendations for improvement - you will find it here.
-Please do, however, bear in mind that the school has undergone fundamental changes in relation to ownership, investment, leadership and staffing since this report was issued.